Foundation Mathematics 1 and 2

 Access to HE

-64 UCAS points where qualifications include both higher level mathematics and physics.
+64 UCAS points where qualifications include both Advanced Higher level mathematics and physics.

-72 UCAS points from any subject combination without higher level mathematics and physics
+72 UCAS points from any subject combination without Advanced Higher level mathematics and physics.

 Irish Leaving Certificate